 - Must be widely available

-2011 Brancott Estate Sauvignon Blanc (Marlborough, New Zealand): Pale straw yellow in color.
-Aromatic with grapefruit, lime, and freshly cut grass on both the nose and palate.
-Dry and medium-bodied with tart acidity and a long, refreshing finish.
+2012 Brancott Estate Sauvignon Blanc (Marlborough, New Zealand): Pale straw yellow in color.
+Aromatic with grapefruit and orange peel on the nose.
+More grapefruit as well as lime and freshly cut grass come through on the palate.
+Dry and light-bodied with tart acidity.
+Well-balanced with a long, refreshing finish.

-Filed under: A Wine for Tonight, New Zealand Wine, Sauvignon Blanc, White Wine, Wines Under $15, Wines Under $20, Wines Under $25
+Filed under: A Wine for Tonight, Five-Bangs For Your Buck Wines, New Zealand Wine, Sauvignon Blanc, White Wine, Wines Under $15, Wines Under $20, Wines Under $25